 According to the theory, antimatter generates its own gravitational field, which, in contrast to the known gravitational forces of the Earth, does not attract but repel.

-“If the theory receives empirical confirmation, a real revolution will happen in the world of science”, notes the Broadcasting Company BBC.
-“This opens the possibility to use new forces in transportation, electronics and advanced weapons.”
+“If the antigravity theory receives empirical confirmation, a real revolution will happen in the world of science”, said the scientists.
+“This opens the possibility to use new forces in transportation, electronics, and advanced weapons.”